drseg/swift-fsm/README.md

 matching(Enforcement.strong) | when(.pass) /* duplication */ | then(.alarming)
 ```

- In this example, `when(.pass)` is duplicated.
+ `when(.pass)` is duplicated.
 We can factor this out using a context block:

 ```swift
 when(.pass) {